-One Westminster is looking for people and community organisations to get involved with our Learning Disabilities Volunteering Scheme that helps people with a learning disability gain a volunteer role that will help build their confidence and gain new skills.
-At the moment, the restrictions imposed by the coronavirus pandemic means that we are only able to offer regular telephone support to our project members to check that their needs are being met.
+One Westminster is looking for people and community organisations to get involved with our Learning Disabilities Volunteering Scheme that helps people with a learning disability find a volunteer role to help build their confidence and gain new skills.

-However, when restrictions are eased we aim to return to our usual way of working, which is to facilitate adults with a learning disability gain a volunteer role.
-If your organisation can help in this way, then we'll support you by offering full support to the would-be volunteers throughout the whole process of obtaining the placement and during the first few months of volunteering.
+Post pandemic, we are now up to speed again in facilitating adults with a learning disability gain a volunteer role.
+If your organisation can help in this way, then we'll assist you by offering full support to the would-be volunteers throughout the whole process of obtaining the placement and during the first few months of volunteering.
 Typical roles include helping out in offices, charity shops, gardening, kitchens and running a market stall.

 We also offer workshops for people with learning disabilities on topics including IT skills and preparing for employment to help them prepare for volunteering.